-Abort: Processing is suspended, their continues after the device resulties operation.

-Abort: Processing is aborted just as when the abort function (abortfn) is executed, and is not continued
+Pause: Processing is suspended, then continues after the device resumes operation.
+Abort: Processing is aborted just as when the abort function (abortfn) is executed, and is not continued after

 - 2. New requests other than a resume event are not accepted. - 3.
 The device power is cut off and other suspend operation is performed.